CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 {{< tab "Inventory|Switches" >}}

-1. Locate the Inventory|Switches card on your workbench.
+1. Locate the medium Inventory|Switches card on your workbench.

 2. Hover over a segment of the memory graph in the distribution chart.